Not Only K-Pop: Introducing Korean Literature

 Likewise, in “Ascending Scales” by the popular younger writer Ae-ran Kim, there is very little mention of the father, apart from his disastrous business venture.
 The main character, her sister, her mother, even the inanimate piano—all of these have more significance than the unfortunate father.

-Finally, in Kim Bi’s “Tree of Lips,”* we have a father who lives with his daughter and cares for her.
+Finally, in Kim Bi’s “Tree of Kisses,” we have a father who lives with his daughter and cares for her.
 The girl’s feelings toward her father seem mysteriously ambivalent, until we gradually learn that he spends the nights outside dressed as a woman.
-He is, in fact, a transvestite prostitute.
-In the dramatic climax, the father suffers a beating at the hands of a homophobe, and the daughter finds herself caught in a far-from-usual family drama.
-"Tree of Lips" reminds us that Korea remains intensely hostile to sexual minorities, even as it demonstrates the possibility of change in the minds of individuals like the daughter.
+In the dramatic climax, the father suffers a beating at the hands of an unexpected assailant, and the daughter finds herself caught in a newly complicated family drama.
+"Tree of Kisses" reminds us that despite the great achievements of LGBTQ activists over the past twenty years, much of Korea remains intensely hostile to sexual minorities, even as the story demonstrates the possibility of change in the minds of individuals like the daughter.

 Food matters a lot in South Korea, which currently has more restaurants than the entire United States at a fraction of its land mass and population.
 Yet, until quite recently, an average Korean's daily meals—if he or she were lucky enough to have sufficient food— consisted mainly of a heaping bowl of rice, a serving of spicy kimchi made using cabbage or radish, and soup made with soy bean paste.